microsoft/pxt-arcade/docs/touchdevelop.md

 Similarly to Touch Develop, you can set the position (``x``, ``y``), velocity (``vx``, ``vy``) and acceleration of any sprite (``ax``, ``ay``) and depth (``z``).
 The physics engine will move the sprite accordingly.
-Unlike Touch Develop, sprites in MakeCode Arcade do not rotate.
+Unlike Touch Develop, sprites in the MakeCode game engine do not rotate.

 ```blocks
 let monster: Sprite = null